tessa3/uxgraph/README.md

 * [girum](https://github.com/girum11)

-This is a [Material Design](https://material.google.com/) inspired app to model UX experiences as PostIt Notes on an infinite, collaborative canvas.
+This is a [Material Design](https://material.google.com/) inspired app to model UX experiences as Post-It Notes on an infinite, collaborative canvas.